EU finance ministers reaffirm climate financing

-BRUSSELS EU finance ministers on Tuesday signed off on more than 4 billion euros ($5.5 billion) in short-term funding to help developing countries adapt to climate change and curb emissions -- even as they met to grapple with Europe's debt crisis.
+BRUSSELS EU finance ministers on Tuesday signed off on about 7 billion euros (6 billion pounds) in short-term funding to help developing countries adapt to climate change and curb emissions -- even as they met to grapple with Europe's debt crisis.

-Draft conclusions seen by Reuters showed EU member states had mobilized an estimated a total of 4.68 billion euros in 2010 and 2011 so far, as part of a commitment to provide 7.2 billion from 2010-2012.
+Draft conclusions seen by Reuters showed EU member states had mobilised an estimated 4.68 billion euros in 2010 and 2.34 billion euros so far this year, as part of a commitment to provide 7.2 billion.

 The EU's billions are part of a commitment to provide $30 billion between 2010 and 2012 to developing nations.